Why study at BCU?

 ...of our courses are accredited by respected professional bodies.

 Birmingham City University is based in the heart of the UK’s second-largest city, with all the social and professional opportunities that brings.
-We’ve transformed our courses to help make you more employable and are transforming our campuses to provide the best possible learning environment.
+We’ve transformed our courses to help make you more employable and we've transformed our campuses to provide the best possible learning environment.
 Study with us and you’ll be at the heart of it all.

 Employability: getting a graduate job